Invariant Measures for a Stochastic Fokker-Planck Equation: Introduction

+As announced the solutions built in Theorem~\ref{thmex} provide better localization properties of $f$ with respect to $v$ but it is subjected to a restriction on the size of $\lambda$ in contrast with Theorem~\ref{thmexFP}.
+We will use the extra localization property to obtain convergence at exponential rate to an invariant measure.
+The constraint $|\lambda|<1$ arises to ensure that the localization property is not altered by the stochastic force term of Equation~\eqref{FP}.
+See also Remark~\ref{rk:lambda1} on the impact of the size of $\lambda$ on localization.

+As it is an important point in our analysis, let us give some technical insight on the role of $\lambda$ in proving existence for \eqref{eqg}.
+To ensure existence, we need that the random perturbation does not affect too much the dissipation of the operator $L$ so that the equation does not become effectively anti-diffusive.
+With this respect we emphasize that the singular force term in Equations~\eqref{FPVlasov} or \eqref{eqg} give rise to a second order differential operator with respect to $v$ when written in It\={o} form.
+For the original problem \eqref{FP}, this second order term has a good structure and is dissipative in $L^2$, \textit{cf.} Equation~\eqref{FPITO}.
+This accounts for the estimate \eqref{EEstimateFPsolutions} and the fact that there is no restriction on $\lambda$ in Theorem~\ref{thmexFP}.
+For Equation~\eqref{eqg} however, once put in It\={o} form as in \eqref{FPBisIto}, it appears that the corrective second order term has a structure that is not compatible even with basic energy estimates.

-We obtain the existence of the solutions to Equation \eqref{eqg} through a standard Galerkin scheme.
+We obtain the existence of solutions to Equation \eqref{eqg} through a stochastic version of standard Galerkin schemes.
 Precisely, we project Equation \eqref{eqg} on some finite dimensional space.
 Doing so, we construct a sequence $(g_m)_m$ of approximate solutions to our problem.
-Then, one has to derive energy estimates on the sequence $(g_m)_m$ in order to pass to the limit in the approximate problem.
-Note that, to ensure existence, we need that the coefficient $\lambda$ in front of the noise is small enough so that the random perturbation does not affect too much the dissipation of the operator $L$ (see Remark~\ref{lambda-petit} on that subject).
+Then, one has to derive energy estimates on the sequence $(g_m)_m$ in order to take limits in the approximate projected problem.
+Another implementation of this strategy would likely prove Theorem~\ref{thmexFP}.
+Yet for comparison we provide a proof of Theorem~\ref{thmexFP} in Appendix~\ref{app:thmexFP} through a regularization of the mild formulation of \eqref{FP}, an approach that is probably even more classical for stochastic partial differential equations.